kasongoyo/jabali/README.md

 ## Hooks
-Jabali also contain hooks that can be used to add flexibility.
-This hooks can add custom logics/behaviours that will be in effect prior to various actions as follows.
+Jabali also support hooks which are functions used to add custom behaviours prior or post certain actions as follows;

 ### sendJabaliNotification
-This schema instance method should be declared for jabali to send out notifications after various actions such as `sendConfirmationDetails` or `sendPasswordResetInstructions`.
-This function when called, will be passed two parameters, the first parameter will be notification type and the second parameter will be an instance.
+This is the hook that is triggered post certain events that requires user to be notified such as on password reset request and other event as explained below.
+This function when called, will be passed two parameters, the first parameter will be event/notification type and the second parameter will be an accompanied event data.

-Notification types can be one of the followings;
+Notification types so far includes but not limited to the followings;
-+ `CONFIRMATION_INSTRUCTIONS` - Triggered during user registration or when calling `sendConfirmationInstructions` method of confirmable
++ `CONFIRMATION_INSTRUCTIONS` - Triggered during user registration or when calling `sendConfirmationInstructions` method.
+An accompanied data will be schema instance
 + `PASSWORD_RESET_INSTRUCTIONS` - Triggered when password reset is executed.
+An accompanied data will be schema instance

+**Note**
-**This function must return promise and should never reject if you don't want notification to affect the prior action that triggered the notification send**.
+This function must return promise and should never reject if you don't want notification to affect the prior action that triggered the notification send**.
 If failure of notification should roll back the prior actions then you can actual reject the promise otherwise always resolve the promise.

 Example
 ```bash